Hamiltonian representation of isomonodromic deformations of general rational connections on $\mathfrak{gl}_2(\mathbb{C})$: Introduction

-However, our results differ from those of \cite{Yamakawa2017TauFA,Yamakawa2019FundamentalTwoForms} since the strategy is different.
-Indeed, D. Yamakawa uses the local diagonal gauge to derive his formulas.
-This strategy is the standard and historical one and is natural from geometric considerations or to make connections with isospectral deformations.
-However, it does not provide natural Darboux coordinates nor expressions for the Lax matrices and it requires substantial computations to apply (because one needs to express all local gauge matrices and connect them together) on examples.
-In our case, the existence of local diagonalizations remains the starting point and provides the natural framework for isomonodromic deformations.
-However, our strategy consists in going to the oper gauge (i.e. companion-like in $\mathfrak{gl}_2(\mathbb{C})$) which is uniquely defined for any meromorphic connection.
-It turns out that there are natural Darboux coordinates in this gauge, namely the apparent singularities and their dual partners on the spectral curve, that we shall use to express the Lax matrices and the Hamiltonian evolutions.
-Note that the oper gauge is equivalent to the so-called ``quantum curve'' associated to the meromorphic connection and is currently a key feature associated to quantization of moduli spaces.
+Note also that the oper gauge in which computations are carried out in this article, is equivalent to the so-called ``quantum curve'' or scalar form associated to the meromorphic connection and is currently a key feature associated to the quantization of moduli spaces.
+It can be seen as a generalization of the reduction of Schlesinger systems to Garnier systems in the presence of irregular singularities.
 The choice of apparent singularities as (half of) Darboux coordinates is also canonical since it extends the works of Jimbo-Miwa-Ueno and H. Chiba.
 Finally, our formulas allow for an immediate use in practice without additional computation and we are able to recover the Painlev\'{e} cases in a few lines.
 In the end, we believe that the two strategies are complementary and have their own interests.
 Although it is beyond the scope of this article to compare both approaches in details, we shall discuss about this question in Section \ref{SectionOutlooks}.

 Moreover, let us also stress that one of the main interests of the method developed in this article is that it bypasses the isospectral deformations setup that was used in previous papers to handle isomonodromic deformations.
-Nevertheless, our main results (Theorem \ref{HamTheoremReduced}) combined with those of \cite{BertolaHarnadHurtubise2022} indicate that both formalisms are related in a very explicit way that we are currently investigating \cite{MarchalAlameddineIsospectralIsomono2023}.
+Nevertheless, our main results (Theorem \ref{HamTheoremReduced}) combined with those of \cite{BertolaHarnadHurtubise2022} indicate that both formalisms are related in a very explicit way that has been very recently investigated in \cite{MarchalAlameddineIsospectralIsomono2023}.